-Anyone who has a photography website has probably come across this little conundrum before.
-What is the best size to export your images before you upload them to your website gallery?
+Anyone who has a photography website has probably come across this little conundrum before – how to export images in the best way?
+In this article we look at the optimum settings to export your images with before you upload them to your website gallery.

 The key criteria

 There are two important criteria your images should fulfil before you post them on your website:

 - Your images should look decent

 - Your images should not take a long time to load when your visitors click to view them